derek-zhou/airss/README.md

 ## Disclaimer

-The software shall be consider beta quality right now.
-Use it at your own risk.
+The software is tailored to my needs and may never become a full-featured Feed reader.
+I use it everyday, your mileage may vary.